 - Place the foil on the oven rack below the rack with the food.
-The foil should have the edges turned up and be about 1 inch (3 cm) larger all around than the dish holding the food. - Do not cover the entire rack with aluminum foil.
+Turn up foil edges and make sure foil is about 1 inch (3 cm) larger all around than the dish holding the food. - Do not cover the entire rack with aluminum foil.
 It will reduce air circulation and cause poor cooking results. - Do not line oven bottom or entire oven rack with foil or other liners.
 Poor baking will result.